Blake Snell: 2019

-On March 21, 2019, Snell agreed to a five-year contract worth $50 million to keep him with the Rays through the 2023 season; it is the largest deal given to a major league pitcher before they reached salary arbitration.
-In spring training, Snell was named the Opening Day starter for the 2019 season, earning the loss in a 5–1 defeat against Verlander and the Houston Astros.
-His first win that season was a 4-0 victory over the Colorado Rockies, pitching 13 strikeouts and just two hits in seven innings.
-On April 16, Snell was placed on the injured list after breaking a toe on his right foot while moving furniture in his bathroom, and missed two starts.
+On March 21, 2019, Snell agreed to a five-year contract worth $50 million to keep him with the Rays through the 2023 season; it was the largest deal given to a major league pitcher before they reached salary arbitration.
+In spring training, he was named the Opening Day starter.
+His first win that season was a 4–0 victory over the Colorado Rockies on April 2, pitching 13 strikeouts and just two hits in seven innings.
+On April 16, he was placed on the injured list after breaking a toe on his right foot while moving furniture in his bathroom, and missed two starts.
 On July 25, it was announced that he would undergo arthroscopic surgery to remove loose bodies from his left elbow.
 Due to multiple trips to the disabled list, Snell finished with a 6–8 record in 23 starts.
 He struck out 147 batters in 107 innings.